-Before going for a bed that fits your dog’s sleeping position, remember to measure your dog to ensure that you get the right-sized bed.
-Take a measuring tape, measure from the tip of your dog’s nose to its tail, and add some more inches for allowance.
+Before going for a bed that fits your dog’s sleeping position, remember to measure your dog to ensure you get the right-sized bed.
+Take a measuring tape, measure from the tip of your dog’s nose to its tail, and add more inches for allowance.

 Make your dog’s bed attractive

 Getting the right pet bed will not matter much if you can’t get your dog to get on it and start being comfortable with it.
 Consider making your dog cozy with different pillows and soft sheets to get your dog on its new pet bed.
 Doing this is an excellent way of making its bed fluffy and more comfortable than yours.

 Adding your dog’s favorite toys could make the bed more appealing.
 Adding toys helps lure your dog into the pet bed and helps it get acquainted with its new sleeping area.